-- 55. The problems in Westminster did involve touching, but it was a more serious case: a) the breaches were being committed by more dancers over a longer period; b) the independent compliance monitoring system had lapsed; c) the breaches were revealed by the authorities rather than being identified and remedied by the Licensee.
-Further, at Nags Head, there has been compliance over a full licensing cycle since. - 56.
-The Licensee Committee is invited to note the history in Westminster, but to treat the case of the Nags Head on its own merits.
+55. The problems in Westminster did involve touching, but it was a more serious case: a) the breaches were being committed by more dancers over a longer period; b) the independent compliance monitoring system had lapsed; c) the breaches were revealed by the authorities rather than being identified and remedied by the Licensee.
+Further, at case of the Nags Head on its own merits.